 Julius Shieh was arrested for assaulting an officer at an ‘avenge Trans Youth’ protest in Austin.

 A fundraiser for Shieh claims he was ‘targeted, arrested, and brutally bodyslammed’ because he was protesting against Governor Abbott’s stances on transgender and BLM issues.

 Shieh was arrested for assaulting an officer at the “Avenge Trans Youth” protest on Feb.
 27 of this year, where students gathered to protest Texas Governor, Greg Abbott.
-The Instragram post about the protest characterizes Governor Abbott as an evil capitalist, and accuses him of being sexist and racist.
+The Instagram post about the protest characterizes Governor Abbott as an evil capitalist and accuses him of being sexist and racist.

-According to Fox News coverage of the event, Shieh kicked an officer's bike and then proceeded to kick the officer in the shin.
+According to Fox News coverage of the event, Shieh kicked an officer's bike and then kicked the officer in the shin.

 Elena Garcia, whose identity cannot be verified, created a fundraiser to pay for Shieh’s “legal fees, health bills, and any time missed off of work.”